Scribesync/googleappsscript/README.md

-# Kindle Email Processor README
+# Email Processor google app script

 This Google Apps Script automatically scans your Gmail for emails from Amazon Kindle (specifically, emails confirming you've sent a document to your Kindle) and forwards the document download links to a specified AWS API Gateway URL.
 This can be useful for automating the handling of documents sent to your Kindle email address.